Vision for good

 Claire

-“We felt relieved to finally have a genetic diagnosis and a full understanding of how George’s condition came about.”
+“We felt relieved to finally have a genetic diagnosis and a full understanding of how George’s condition, which is linked to anophthalmia and other developmental eye anomalies, came about.”

-“Knowledge really is power and it meant that we’ve been able to make decisions about our own lives and we’ll be able to inform George about his choices in the future when it comes to having children of his own.”
+“Knowledge really is power, and it meant that we’ve been able to make informed decisions about our own lives.
+This understanding also allows us to guide George about his choices in the future, especially when it comes to having children of his own, considering the implications of genetic research related to conditions like microphthalmia.”

 Read the full article about Claire and George